Windows 10 rumour round-up: What’s Microsoft planning for its next major OS release?

-During a Q&A session after its event in San Francisco on 30 September, Microsoft elaborated on when exactly Windows 10 would officially release for consumers.
+During a Q&A session after its eventon 30 September, Microsoft elaborated on when exactly Windows 10 would officially release for consumers.
 It said Windows 10 would ship "mid next year" - and definitely "after the Build conference".

 When does the Technical Preview release?

-The Windows Insider Program will launch on 1 October, and you can join the program through Microsoft's Windows Technical preview page.
+The Windows Insider Program launched on 1 October.
+You can join the program through Microsoft's Windows Technical preview page.
 Microsoft will also soon release technical previews of Windows Server and management tools.

 "The Windows Insider Program is intended for PC experts and IT pros who are comfortable using pre-release software with variable quality.
-Insiders will receive a steady stream of early builds from us with the latest features we’re experimenting with," Microsoft warned.
+Insiders will receive a steady stream of early builds from us with the latest," Microsoft warned.

 What's new in Windows 10?